MOLAorg/mola_lidar_odometry/README.md

-# `mola_lidar_odometry`
+# mola_lidar_odometry
-LIDAR odometry components, based on the MOLA and MRPT frameworks, compatible with ROS 2.
+LIDAR odometry component based on the MOLA and MRPT frameworks, compatible with ROS 2.

 ## Contents